 It is a short walk from Nijo Station to nearby Nijo Castle.

 Nijo Station was rebuilt in 1996 when the rail tracks were elevated.
 It now is best known for its distinctive hat-like roof, which evokes an ancient Japanese straw hat.

-The former Nijo Station building is still intact and can be seen just down line at the Umekoji Steam Locomotive Museum, which was opened in 1972 to mark the 100th anniversary of the start of railway operations in Japan.
+The former Nijo Station building is still intact and can be seen just down line at the Kyoto Railway Museum, now incorporating the Umekoji Steam Locomotive Museum, which was opened in 1972 to mark the 100th anniversary of the start of railway operations in Japan.
 The former station house was built in 1904 and is a Meiji Period wooden structure that is warm and cozy.